Frater-SDK/frater/README.md

 Along with this transition process, there is a need to build out ways to retrieve and understand the data passing through the system.

-Frater will accomplish its goal by providing a set of tools that abstract away the engineering side of machine learning for researchers, while still letting software engineers build powerful systems with the work done by their research counterparts.
+Frater accomplishes its goal by providing a set of tools that abstract away the engineering side of machine learning for researchers, while still letting software engineers build powerful systems with the work done by their research counterparts.
 The plan is to provide a hub for any task that would come up in the process of building machine learning systems: